mb822/CanvasAlertsV2/README.md

  - 1.)
 Download [Canvas Alerts ZIP](https://github.com/mb822/CanvasAlertsV2/archive/refs/heads/master.zip)
  - 2.)
 Extract
  - 3.)
 Open Terminal
  - 4.)
-Navigate to extracted folder ("CanvasAlertsV2-master") in Terminal
+Navigate into extracted folder ("CanvasAlertsV2-master") in Terminal
  - 5.) run the following command: ```python3 UI.py```
+ - 6.)
+Enter information
+ - 7.)
+Run Canvas Alerts
+ - 8.)
+Never forget an assignment again!

 ***Note: Drivers may not be up to date.
 Drivers can be downloaded*** [here](https://chromedriver.chromium.org/downloads)<br/>
 ***replace existing driver in drivers folder with a compatible version and you are all set***